bobthecat/ngs_practical/readme.md

 We will assess the quality control report for the sample and the control.

-Browse your way to the NGS_practical folder using your file system.
+Browse your way to the `ngs_practical` folder using your file system.
 Localize in the control and sample folder the fastQC folder and open the HTML file by clicking on it.
 The fastQC report present you on the left a summary of all the tests.

 The complete documentation for the fastQC report can be found here: